agrosner/DBFlow/usage/Conditions.md

 # Properties, Condition, & ConditionGroup
 DBFlow, by the means of java annotation processing, generates a `_Table` class that represents your `Model` class in its table structure.
-Each field generated are  `IProperty`.
+Each field generated are subclasses of `IProperty`.
 Each `IProperty` represents a column in the corresponding table and provides type-safe conditional operations that turn it into a `SQLCondition` or mutate into another `Property`.

 `SQLCondition` is an interface that represents a condition statement within a SQL statement.
 It's an interface so other types of condition can be used, as well as allowing maximum flexibility to suit your needs.

-For example:
+For example, written in raw SQLite:

 ```sql